helkey/url-shorten/README.md

 ### AWS Cloud Platform
-Amazon Web Services (AWS) was chosen for the initial implementation, as Amazon has over half the cloud computing provider market share, and as a result the most mature software solutions.
+Amazon Web Services (AWS) was chosen for the initial implementation, as Amazon has over half the cloud computing provider market share, and as a result has the most mature software solutions.
 However, there are many other cloud computing choices.
 Azure (Microsoft) and Google Cloud Compute are the next most popular cloud computing providers.